 - 1. Press to access the main menu. - 2.
-Select Messaging and press 💽 . - 3.
-Select Send Text and press 📷 . - 4.
-Select From Phone Book, Mobile Phone#, or Email Address and press to enter recipients. - From Phone Book to select a recipient from your Contacts list.
+Select Messaging and press ... - 3.
+Select Send Text and press ... - 4.
+Select From Phone Book, Mobile Phone#, or Email Address to enter recipients. - From Phone Book to select a recipient from your Contacts list.
 Highlight an entry and press to select.
-Or select <Add Entry> to enter a new entry.
+Or select <New Entry> to enter a new entry.
 Press Done (left softkey) when you are finished selecting/entering recipients. - Mobile Phone# to enter a mobile phone number directly. - Email Address to enter an email address directly. - 5.
-To add a recipient, press Options (right softkey), select Add Recipient, and press a. - Edit to edit the selected entry. - Erase to erase the selected entry. - Erase All to erase all entries you have selected/entered. - Add Recipient to add recipients. - 6.
+To add a recipient, press Options (right softkey), select Add Recipients, and press . - Edit to edit the selected entry. - Erase to erase the selected entry. - Erase All to erase all entries you have selected/entered. - Add Recipient to add recipients. - 6.
 Press Next (left softkey) when you are finished selecting/entering recipients (you may include up to 10 recipients). - 7.
-To enter a message, select the box under Message and press 💽 . - 8.
-Use your keypad to enter a text message (or press Mode [right softkey] to select from Preset Messages or Recent Messages), and press OK (left softkey). - 9.
-To set the message priority, select the box under Priority and press Q. - 10.
-Select Ordinary or Urgent and press 💽 .
+To enter a message, select the box under Message and press 💨.

+- Use your keypad to enter a text message (or press the right softkey to select from Canned Messages or Recent Messages). - 9.
+To set the message priority, select the box under Priority and press . - 10.
+Select Ordinary or Urgent and press ... - 11.
+Press Send (left softkey) to send the message.